 Michael is a Masters student at the T.H.
 Chan School of Public Health at Harvard and Research Fellow in the Division of Pharmacoepidemiology and Pharmacoeconomics and the Program On Regulation, Therapeutics, And Law (PORTAL) at the Brigham and Women’s Hospital.
 His research interests include assessing medication safety and effectiveness using large healthcare databases, advancing pharmacoepi methods (e.g., propensity score matching), and assessing the long-term sequelae of concussion.
 He is also completing the Clinician Scientist Training Program at the University of Toronto and works as a general internist at St. Michael’s Hospital in Toronto, Ontario.
 Follow him @fralickmike.

 Lauren Lacroix is a resident in her final year of training toward FRCPC certification in Emergency Medicine at the University of Ottawa.
-She is currently undertaking a fellowship in Resuscitation and Reanimation at Queen’s University.
+She has a certification in Resuscitation and Reanimation from Queen’s University.
 She studied Biomedical Science and Psychology at the University of Ottawa and obtained her medical degree from Queen’s University.
 Her academic interests include simulation, medical education and resuscitation.
 Her personal interests include travel, eating and making delicious food, and celebrity gossip.
 Follow her @llacroix4.

-Ariel Lefkowitz is the Chief Medical Resident at Mount Sinai Hospital in Toronto, and is in his fourth year of Internal Medicine residency at the University of Toronto.
+Ariel Lefkowitz is a fellow in General Internal Medicine at the University of Toronto.
 He completed his medical degree at McGill University, where he also completed an undergraduate degree in Philosophy, Mathematics, and Computer Science.
 His academic interests include communication, medical ethics, and innovation in medical education, and his work has appeared in the Canadian Medical Association Journal and the Journal of General Internal Medicine.

 Ashley Minuk is a family doctor in Trenton, Ont.
 She completed medical school and residency at Queen’s University.
 After completing her training, Ashley relocated to a high-needs area, where she has a broad scope of practice.
 She manages a family medicine clinic and also works as hospitalist at Trenton Memorial Hospital, which includes acute care, complex continuing care, and palliative care.
 In her spare time she enjoys Netflix, puzzles, yoga, and her new waterfront view.
 You can follow her @ashleyminuk.